 Wine rated (2025 guide) 95/100 (Extraordinary wine)

-The canonical 2013 Viña Tondonia Reserva red has a developed nose of dried roses and tar that transported me to Piamonte but quickly took me back to López de Heredia's cellars in Haro with the mix of mushrooms, truffles, damp earth and rotting leaves, notes of brick dust and spices.
-2013 was a rainy year, with 753 liters, well above the Haro average of 530 liters.
-The year was also cooler and ripening was slow, so the harvest didn't start until October 7, but we had to hurry because of the risk of botrytis.
-The harvest was not very abundant, as it suffered from the hail in July that hit Viña Tondonia, as well as violent winds that broke many branches.
-The breakdown in 2013 is 70% Tempranillo, 20% Garnacho and 5% Graciano and Mazuelo, fermented in old oak vats with indigenous yeasts.
-All wines are aged in old American oak barrels in their cellars, in this case for no less than six years.
-It's 13% alcohol with a pH of 3.4 and 6.6 grams of acidity.
-This is perhaps a lighter vintage with higher acidity, which translates into lots of energy, a fine mouthfeel and very fine tannins with a vibrant finish.
+The 2013 Viña Tondonia Reserva has a developed nose of dried roses and tar that transported me to Piedmont but quickly brought me back to the López de Heredia cellars in Haro with its mixture of mushrooms, truffles, damp earth, and rotten leaves, notes of brick dust and spices.
+2013 was a rainy year, with 753 liters, well above the average of 530 liters in Haro.
+The year was also cooler and ripening was slow, so the harvest did not begin until October 7, but it was necessary to hurry due to the risk of botrytis.
+The harvest was not very abundant, as it suffered from hail in July that affected Viña Tondonia, as well as strong winds that broke many branches.
+The breakdown in 2013 is 70% Tempranillo, 20% Garnacho, and 5% Graciano and Mazuelo, which fermented in old oak vats with indigenous yeasts.
+All the wines are aged in old American oak barrels in their cellars, in this case for no less than six years.
+It has an alcohol content of 13%, a pH of 3.4, and 6.6 grams of acidity.
+This may be a lighter vintage with higher acidity, resulting in lots of energy, a refined palate, and very fine tannins with a vibrant finish.
 190,000 bottles produced.
-Bottled in November 2021.
-It should be on the market in spring 2025, almost 12 years after the harvest.
+It was bottled in November 2021.
+It should be released in spring 2025, almost 12 years after harvest.
 And look at the price...
 2025-2040

 Vinous